optozorax/unasanu/content/en/index.md

 It may appear that conasanu implies that there's some form of consciousness encoded in a stone, and in any other object, and that they're all conscious and feel something.
 This viewpoint is called **panpsychism**.

-The stone indeed contains a multitude of numbers, many of which can be construed as computed consciousnesses.
+The stone indeed contains a multitude of numbers, many of which can be interpreted as computed consciousnesses.
 However, this doesn't truly mean anything significant.
 With the same logic, your physical brain contains numerous different consciousnesses, some of which are the same as those in any random stone or brain of a similar size.
 The key point is that these consciousnesses primarily exist as numbers; their existence within a stone is merely an addendum.

 So, how does human consciousness differ from the consciousness within a stone?
 It's down to interaction.
 Human consciousness can interact with the external universe in such a way that other similar consciousnesses (humans and animals) can observe and replicate.
 The consciousnesses within a stone exist solely for themselves, indifferent to the universe they reside in.
 Their sense of time exists within their own sets of numbers and is not tied to our own sense of time.
 Although, there are suggestions, as argued by Hilary Putnam [\[29\]], that the consciousnesses within stones could have their time synced with the time of our universe.